-The SafetyNet Safe Browsing API offers services to determine if a URL has been marked as a known threat by Google.
+The SafetyNet Safe Browsing API offers services to determine if Google has marked a URL as a known threat.
 SafetyNet implements a client for the Safe Browsing Network Protocol v4 developed by Google.
 Both the client code and the v4 network protocol were designed to preserve users' privacy and keep battery and bandwidth consumption to a minimum.
 Enterprises can use this API to take full advantage of Google's Safe Browsing service on Android in the most resource-optimized way and without implementing its network protocol.